MrKing-dev/MrKing-dev.github.io/index.md

 [Dice Breaker](http://www.grekinstudios.com/dice_breaker_online)

 *This was a website a created with basic HTML, CSS, and Javascript to support a roleplaying game I was running for my students.
-Being able to roll any amount of dice with a number of RPG-friendly options while working remotely was very useful for us (it can roll nearly a billion dice!)*
+Being able to roll any amount of dice with a number of RPG-friendly options while working remotely was very useful for us (it can roll nearly a billion dice!).*

 [Pressure Regulator](https://www.grekinstudios.com/pressure_regulator/)